Welcome to WordPress. This is your first post. Edit or

 Kristie Cocotis is the Aboriginal and Cultural Diversity Program Team Leader at Diabetes Victoria.
 Kristie has a Bachelor of Science (Biomedical Science) and a Master of Public Health and has been working in health promotion with a focus on diversity and inclusion for over 12 years.
 She has worked in non-for-profit organisations overseas (Tonga) and interstate as well as local government.
 Kristie is passionate about health equity and the complex world of health literacy.

-Global Head of Diversity and Inclusion
+Head of Indigenous Affairs, Diversity and Inclusion

 General Manager Diversity Inclusion and Participation Inclusion Participation